medfanadi/spido_robot_sim/README.md

 <h2>spido_description</h2>

 <p>control the robot joints in all kinematic configurations, publishes odom topic and, if configured,
 also tf odom to base_link.
-Usually takes as input joystick commands and generates as outputs references for the gazebo controllers defined in summit_xl_control.

 When used as main controller of the simulated robot, this node also computes the odometry of the robot using the joint movements and a IMU and publish this odometry to /odom.
 The node has a flag in the yaml files that forces the publication or not of the odom->base_footprint frames, needed by the localization and mapping algorithms.
 </p>